 Being derived from Google Chrome, the Microsoft Edge browser supports about the same advanced settings accessible via URL, through which users can make various custom changes from the advanced settings, invisible in the classic menu.

 One of the most stressful things that can happen when accessing a web page is as a video to start automatically.
 I don't know why big sites use this practice.
 They are probably not capable of relevant text content, and an auto-start video would arouse more interest from visitors.

-Fortunately, there is a setting in Microsoft Edge through we can prevent or limit the automatic start of a video when accessing a web page.
+Fortunately there is a setting in Microsoft Edge through which we can prevent or limit the automatic start of a video when accessing a web page.

 How to stop automatic video playback in Microsoft Edge (Tutorial)

 1. Open Microsoft Edge and access from the URL bar:

 2. In the page that opens we have several options.
 We use the search bar and write "autoplay", Then to “Show block option in autoplay settings” set the “Enabled“.

 After selecting "Enabled" click on the button “Restart” which will appear on the bottom right.